canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-19-lets-read-umineko-episode-3-part-21.md

 >
 > ......The only one who can oppose the <span class='smallcaps'>Beatrice</span> of 1986...is the final <span class='smallcaps'>Beatrice</span>, of 1998. .........In other words, you.
 Ange. <span class='smallcaps'>Ange Beatrice</span>.

-I've included the smallcaps here---I believe they represent katakana in game, i.e. 縁寿 to アンジ (at least going by pronunciation) [edit: got this wrong, see below for the correct spelling!].
-So, that's one more to the pile of Beatrices, but also ostensibly the last one... in this fragment, maybe.
+I've included the smallcaps here---I believe they represent katakana in game, i.e. 縁寿 to エンジェ.
+So, that's one more to the pile of Beatrices, but also ostensibly the last one... if perhaps only in this fragment!

 In return, an interesting promise...